april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- `replacement` parameter in SDAE doesn't force `on_the_fly` parameter, they are independent.
+- SDAE training has been changed in order to allow the use of LUA datasets, improving-
 - Solved bugs at Matrix template constructor which affects to `rewrap` lua method, and to select method, which affects to `select` lua method.
 - Configured Lua package path to be in /usr/ instead of /usr/local/.
 It is